A research trial for parents of children recently diagnosed with autism spectrum disorder

-The EMPOWER-ASD programme has been developed from existing evidence-based clinical practice within the UK and abroad and through co-production with a range of NHS clinicians, researchers, and experts by experience (parents of autistic children and autistic adults).
-It is designed to be deliverable within the NHS and aims to address the needs of parents in the months following their child’s ASD diagnosis.
+The EMPOWER-Autism programme was developed from existing evidence-based clinical practice within the UK and abroad.
+It was developed by a range of NHS clinicians, researchers, and experts by experience (parents of autistic children and autistic adults).
+It has been designed to be deliverable within the NHS and aims to address the needs of parents in the months following their child’s ASD diagnosis.

-The REACH-ASD trial will be carried out with 330 participants in the Greater Manchester area over a period of three years starting in 2020.
-Participants will be a nominated parent/primary caregiver of a child aged between 2-15 years who has recently received a diagnosis of ASD.
+The REACH-ASD trial was carried out with 379 participants in Greater Manchester, East Lancashire, and Cheshire West.
+The trial started in 2020, and has been carried out over three years.
+Participants were parents/primary caregivers of a child aged between 2-15 years, who had recently received a diagnosis of autism.

-Parents will meet with an independent researcher at four timepoints over the course of a year.
-The researcher will visit parents at home and collect information on parental mental health and other measures relating to parent, family and child outcomes.
-Two-thirds of parents, chosen at random, will be invited to attend an EMPOWER-ASD programme; a third of parents will continue to receive their usual post-diagnostic services.
-We will analyse whether there are any differences in outcomes between these two groups.
+Parents met with an independent researcher at four timepoints over the course of a year.
+The researchers collected information on parental mental health and other measures relating to parent, family and child outcomes.
+Two-thirds of parents, chosen at random, were invited to attend an EMPOWER-Autism programme; whilst a third of parents continued to receive their usual post-diagnostic services.
+We are now analysing whether there are any differences in outcomes between these two groups.

 Why is this project important?

 Autism spectrum disorder (ASD) is a neurodevelopmental condition affecting over 1% of UK children.
-Parental responses to the diagnosis are diverse and often multifaceted.
+Parental responses to the diagnosis are varied.
 Some parents feel relieved that their child’s needs have been formally recognised and understood.
 Other parents describe worry, shock or sadness.
 Some parents experience stress about a lack of appropriate support for their child.
-Many are desperate to understand more about the condition and the best ways to help their child.
+Many are desperate to understand more about autism and the best ways to help their child.

-Best practice guidelines recommend post-diagnosis family support.
-However, current provision is patchy across the UK, a source of increasing dissatisfaction for both parents and professionals and, crucially, lacks an evidence base for effectiveness.
-Most programmes for parents of newly diagnosed children do not directly address parent’s own adjustment and wellbeing.
-Parental mental health is important in its own right, but also because it is intricately linked to the wellbeing of the whole family and the child with ASD.
+Health guidelines recommend post-diagnosis family support.
+However, current provision is patchy across the UK.
+This inconsistency in availability is a source of increasing dissatisfaction for both parents and professionals and it also means it is hard to know whether it is effective.
+Most support programmes for parents of newly diagnosed children do not directly address parent’s own adjustment and wellbeing.
+Parental mental health is important in its own right, but also because it is linked to the wellbeing of the whole family and the child with ASD.
 Post-diagnosis support which offers high-quality and empowering information about ASD and addresses parental mental health and adjustment could therefore bring benefits to the parent and whole family.

-There is a pressing need for an evidence-based programme of post-diagnostic support for parents, to equip them with the tools to:
+There is a real need for a programme of post-diagnostic support for parents that is supported by evidence.
+This support will equip parents with the tools to: